 If we do not look deeply into our hearts, minds, and souls for what will be the most powerful solution to the dysfunction and violence that exists in our world today, and take the necessary steps to act upon this knowing, we will only continue to hurt ourselves.
 By allowing our sisters and brothers to stay in their pain, not only are we negating our responsibility as healthy family members to help those of our family who need it, but we are allowing for our own potential victimization, at the hands of their dysfunction and subsequent perpetration.
 We are all connected, and therefore those of us who are blessed with mental, emotional, psychological, and spiritual health, must act on behalf of the members of our world family who are not.
 In helping them to heal and rise above their pain, wounds, suffering, and ensuing imbalance and perpetration, we also help ourselves to then not become a potential victim of their dysfunction, thereby continuing the cycle of pain, suffering, fear, distrust, and violence.
 As well as, simply put, the room is always brighter when more light bulbs are turned on; the more we help each other to heal, the higher the vibration of light, love, and peace, and the closer we are to accomplishing critical mass, and transitioning into living in a peaceful world.

-The Healing Community Centers are an international franchise (and will be strategically placed in both rural and urban settings) since all of us need community, very few have it, and we do not currently have a global organization dedicated to our entire world family providing physical, mental, emotional, spiritual healthcare, support, and skills needed to achieve individual peace, regardless of race, socioeconomic status, religious/spiritual practice, etc. We have the Red Cross, a United Nations, a Peace Corps, etc., we have international organizations that assist in disasters, post war tragedy, and attempt to unite countries and cultures to uphold the concept of peace, but we do not have an organization known throughout the world as a safe haven, always available with open arms, dedicated to providing and teaching our world family the "how to's" of attaining peace.
+The Healing Community Centers are an international franchise (and will be strategically placed in both rural and urban settings) since all of us need community, very few have it, and we do not currently have a global organization dedicated to our entire world family, providing physical, mental, emotional, spiritual healthcare, support, resources, and skills needed to achieve individual peace, regardless of race, socioeconomic status, religious/spiritual practice, etc. We have the Red Cross, a United Nations, a Peace Corps, etc., we have international organizations that assist in disasters, post war tragedy, and attempt to unite countries and cultures to uphold the concept of peace, but we do not have an organization known throughout the world as a safe haven, always available with open arms, dedicated to providing and teaching our world family the "how to's" of attaining peace.
 So how is it that we can expect to achieve a united and peaceful world, when we are not providing the tools to accomplish this?
 It is a sad mark of our times that you can go most anywhere in the world and know that if you need a quarter pounder with cheese you can find a McDonald's and get it; but if you are depressed, sad, scared, suicidal or alone, with no family or friends, and need help, chances are, you probably won't get it.
 We live in a world where we can always find a cheeseburger, but where do we go to find someone who cares?

 Part of healing the wounds of our world family is healing the glaring inequality of appropriate compensation for employment, as well as promoting the opportunity to mend the separation of work and heart.
 True balance of work is when people do what they love, love what they do, and incidentally, get paid for it.
 It makes no sense to create a center for balance and healing, yet then have the staff be imbalanced because of being overworked and underpaid, the antithesis of what we are working towards, and it is time that we all, as a world family, made peace making a priority by investing in it.
-Monetary compensation, vacation time, and employee retreats will be abundant, providing the necessary time to nurture and attend to emotional, mental, psychological, physical, and spiritual health, creating and maintaining a healthy and strong organization.
-An organization is only as strong as those who create it, therefore the Healing Community Centers must be very strong, guiding, supporting, and nurturing our world family into harmony and health, leading by example and role modeling health and healing, "walking our talk" and practicing what we preach.
+Monetary compensation, vacation time, and employee retreats will be abundant, providing the necessary time for employees to nurture and attend to emotional, mental, psychological, physical, and spiritual health, creating and maintaining a healthy and strong organization.
+An organization is only as strong as those who create it, therefore the Healing Community Centers family and team must be very strong, guiding, supporting, and nurturing our world family into harmony and health, leading by example and role modeling health and healing, "walking our talk" and practicing what we preach.

 May you have the Power of the Wind, the Peace of Love, and the Joy of Light.